 On behalf of the fire service of Rockland County, we would like to welcome you.
 The fire service in Rockland County is unique in many ways.
 One of the most noticeable differences from surrounding counties is that our fire departments still provide quality service with 100% volunteers.

 In addition to the traditional role of fighting fires, our firefighters are trained to respond to a vast variety of emergencies, such as accident victim extrications, elevator rescues, and hazardous material calls.
-The county maintains a progressive Haz Mat team, which relies heavily on volunteer firefighters.
+The County of Rockland maintains a progressive Haz Mat team and Technical Rescue Team, which relies heavily on volunteer firefighters.
 In addition, our shoreline communities maintain fire boats for emergencies along the Hudson River and several departments maintain active dive teams for water rescue work.
-Mountain rescues are fairly common in our mountainous areas, and several departments have established a joint Technical Rescue team in order to be prepared for a number of rescue situations.
+Technical Rescue team is prepared for a number of rescue situations.
 If you are currently a Rockland County firefighter, we thank you for your training and dedication.

 The Rockland County Department of Fire & Emergency Services responds to natural disasters such as snowstorms, floods, and hurricanes; technical disasters such as chemical spills; and hazardous materials incidents.
 We provide 911 service for the residents of Rockland County where we dispatch fire companies and ambulance squads.
 We also conduct Indian Point drills on a regular basis.